left-alert-chaos/PhantomScript/README.md

 In case you couldn't tell, it's heavily inspired by Lua.

+I should also probably mention that this is a concept toy language that started life as an esolang.
+It cannot and should not be used for real applications.

 To run a program, you can:
 - Run `python3 main.py <file>`
 - Run `.\main.exe <file>`